-If, however, your time is more limited in the state, my advice for the number one theme park to visit in Orlando, Florida is Disneyland.
+If however your time is more limited in the state, my advice for the number one theme park to visit in Florida would be Disneyland.
 I may be a little biased in my recommendations having grown up worshiping all things Disney but I truly believe that there really is no place like it in the world.

-When travelling to Disneyland Florida there’s a number of different options to chose when booking and selecting your ticket.
-We were visiting with a park hopper, which allowed us access to each one of the four disney parks and also provided a fast pass option.
-With only one spare day in our schedule however, we spent our day split between the two most popular parks, Magic Kingdom and Hollywood Studios.
+When travelling to Disneyland Florida there’s a number of different options to chose from when booking and selecting your ticket.
+We were visiting with a park hopper, which allowed us access to each one of the four Disney parks and also provided us with a fast pass option.
+With only one spare day in our schedule we spent our day split between the two most popular parks, Magic Kingdom and Hollywood Studios.

 Magic Kingdom is the fantasy land, the immediate image that springs to mind when you think of Disney Parks, the one with the famous Cinderella Castle and where, for me, the true magic of Disneyland is experienced.
-If you only have time or the funds to visit one park then my biggest recommendation would be for Magic Kingdom.
-Whilst the rides are far tamer the atmosphere is completely unmatched!
-In this park if you are travelling for the thrills then Space Mountain and Thunder Mountain are the best two rides but I also recommend going on Small Small World as it’s classic disney.
+If you only have the time or the funds to visit one park then my biggest recommendation would be to go to Magic Kingdom.
+Whilst the rides are far tamer the atmosphere is completely unmatched.
+In this park if you are travelling for the thrills then Space Mountain and Thunder Mountain are the best two rides but I also recommend going on Small Small World as it’s such a classic.

-The feeling of freedom and excitement is a rare experience for us adults and yet, surrounded by vibrancy, dancing characters and unimaginably whimsical architecture, in Magic kingdom, you feel alive!
-It’s worldly understood that a spa day is the ultimate relaxation for us ladies to unwind and clear our minds for a few precious hours but in my opinion there is no better was to achieve mediative state than the carefree whim of wandering through Disneyland!
+The feeling of freedom and excitement is a rare experience for us adults and yet, surrounded by vibrancy, dancing characters and whimsical architecture, in Magic kingdom, you feel so alive!
+It’s worldly understood that a spa day is the ultimate relaxation for us ladies to unwind and clear our minds for a few precious hours but in my opinion there is no better way to achieve a carefree state of mind than wandering through Disneyland!

-In Hollywood studios we made a bee-line for the two most famous rides, Tower of Terror and Aerosmith.
-I had been to Disneyland in Paris a few times prior so I knew what to expect with Tower of Terror but it was my first ride on Aerosmith and it was awesome!
-No spoilers will come from me but I did vlog the entire trip so there’s a sneak peek of some of the rides right here 😉
+In Hollywood studios we made a bee-line for the two most famous rides, Tower of Terror and Aerosmith’s Rock n Roller.
+I had been to Disneyland in Paris a few times prior so I knew what to expect with Tower of Terror but it was my first ride on the latter roller-coaster and it was awesome!
+No spoilers will come from me but I did vlog the entire trip so there’s a sneak peek of some of the rides and our experience in Orlando.